Logo Futurismo

 Pedro Silva | What a romantic scene to watch the sunrise and sunset at the highest point of Portugal.
 Climb Pico mountain during your holidays and discover many other things to do in Pico.

-Pedro Silva | What a romantic scene to watch the sunrise and sunset at the highest point of Portugal.
+Pedro Silva | What a romantic scene to watch the sunrise and sunset at the highest point of Portugal

+From up there, it can get a bit chilly, but the stars seem to glow brighter.
 At the mountain house, they provide a GPS tracker and give you a heads up about the current weather.

 GOOD TO KNOW